Interior of prayer hall.

 Before the 20th century, only a handful of mosques existed in Britain.
 By 2012, there were an estimated 1,500 mosques.
 They range enormously in design and scale and illustrate the diversity of Britain’s Muslim population.

-It’s thought that fewer than 20% of Britain’s mosques are purpose built.
+It’s thought that fewer than 20% of Britain’s mosques are purpose-built.
 The majority are converted houses or other adapted buildings.

-What was the first mosque in England?
+What were the first mosques in England?

-William Abdullah Quilliam Mosque, Liverpool
+The William Abdullah Quilliam Mosque, Liverpool

 At its peak, the Liverpool Muslim Institute had approximately 200 people.